Well and School Garden Project – Senegal

 *and finally, access to deep well water in an arid climate for a tree farm, market garden, and staple crops comes best with the assistance of a pump.
 Pulling water at this depth for this size of a field, for this many people, is not viable.

-Trainers and their sessions include Saidou Bah (irrigation, per crop water needs); Amadou Gakko (Solar Pump maintenance); Local Hydraulic Specialist volunteer (water testing and vector-borne illnesses/negative effects of vector-borne illnesses); Ag PCV (well depletion training/ effects of climate change on water), and PCV and Sada Dieng (double digging, garden best practices, gardening in hot season, intercropping staple crops, pepineer creation and maintenance, out planting fruit trees and live fencing, and tree maintenance).
+Trainers and their sessions include Saidou Bah (irrigation, per crop water needs); Amadou Gakko (Solar Pump maintenance); Local Hydraulic Specialist volunteer (water testing and vector-borne illnesses/negative effects of vector-borne illnesses); Ag PCV (well depletion training/ effects of climate change on water), and PCV and Sada Dieng (double digging, garden best practices, gardening in the hot season, intercropping staple crops, pepineer creation and maintenance, out planting fruit trees and live fencing, and tree maintenance).

-Logistically, basins, wells, and fencing can’t be installed during rainy season.
+Logistically, basins, wells, and fencing can’t be installed during the rainy season.
 The mud prohibits stability in the earth, and the rain keeps the cement and bricks from drying.
 The rainy season was uncommonly long this year (2017, almost 4 months), so our delays were significant.

 The sustainability of this project is undoubtedly the reason I spent the majority of my time and effort as a volunteer on it.
-I am looking forward to visiting Senegal in 10 years to find a thriving community garden around 2 hectares of fertile fruit trees.
+I am looking forward to visiting Senegal in 10 years to find a thriving community garden with around 2 hectares of fertile fruit trees.

 With the income from the initial crops next summer, the ASC (youth group) is planning on building a fence and then planting Cashews (Peace Corps extends the seeds) on land adjacent to the current field.
 I know they feel comfortable with the plan that we are making to extend the field because they have been empowered to own their responsibilities and build their skills.
 Cashews, the garden, and fruit trees mean money and food.